ilkkamtk/WSK/Week3/07-validation.md

     ...
     ```

-    - Modify _middlewares/upload.mjs_ to pass the error to the error handler middleware
+    - Modify `src/middlewares/upload.js` to pass the error to the error handler middleware and move the multer configuration from `cat-router.js` to `middlewares/upload.js` if not done already:

     ```js
+    // add multer import
     // multer configuration
     const upload = multer({
       dest: 'uploads/',